Salt Lake City Violation of Protective Order Attorney

 Challenging the Terms of a Protective Order in Utah

 The terms of a protective order can be extremely harsh, especially in the cases of people who live together.
+Protective orders can prevent you from seeing your spouse or children and any friends or family of your spouse or children.
+It can also prevent you from going to certain places where your spouse or partner is likely to be, such as their place of work.
 Regardless of the conditions, don’t ignore the order and violate it.
 An attorney can file a court motion asking for a modification or to dismiss the protective order.
 Utah courts have broad discretion in the event of allegations that a protective order was violated.
 The following factors must be taken into consideration:

 - If you complied with treatment recommendations included with the protective order